aroemers/crustimoney/README.md

 The function `string-grammar/create-parser` is used to create a parser out of such a string.
 Note that above "example" has rules and thus describes a recursive grammar.
 Therefore a map is returned by `create-parser`.
-Howover, it is perfectly valid to define a single parser, such as:
+However, it is perfectly valid to define a single parser, such as:

 ```
 'alice and ' !'eve' [a-z]+